Plastic-Free Face Moisturiser: 4 Best UK Brands To Know

 With L’Oreal buying The Body Shop in 2006, I gave up on The Body Shop.
 L’Oreal’s links to animal testing and other factors felt incompatible with everything The Body Shop stood for.

-Now that L’Oreal no longer owns The Body Shop – selling it to sustainable, ethical and cruelty-free beauty brand Natura & Co (who also owns Aesop) in 2017 – it’s a brand that I’ve been excited to get re-acquainted with.
+Thankfully, L’Oreal no longer owns The Body Shop.
+It sold it to sustainable, ethical and cruelty-free beauty brand Natura & Co (who also owns Aesop) in 2017, who quietly switched out plastic where possible, and introduced refillable options.

 The Body Shop’s Vitamin C Glow Boosting Moisturiser is one of them.
-This comes in fully plastic-free packaging.
-The recyclable glass jar is topped with an aluminium lid and is packaged inside a cardboard box.
+This comes in a recyclable glass jar, which is topped with an aluminium lid, and is packaged inside a cardboard box.
+I think the label *might* be plastic, but that’s the only plastic here.
+This is fairly minimal compared to conventional packaging, so I reckon it just squeaks into plastic-free territory!

 The Body Shop says: